PetterTech/blog/content/posts/2017-06-15-powershell-and-the-hpe-3par-rest-api.md

  Invoke-RestMethod -Method Put -Uri "http://<3PAR ip/hostname>:8008/api/v1/volumesets/testVVSet" -Headers @{'X-HP3PAR-WSAPI-SessionKey'=$key} -ContentType application/json -Body $body
  ```

-_Again, I&#8217;m building the JSON object as a string here instead of doing it the correct way._
+_Again, I'm building the JSON object as a string here instead of doing it the correct way._

 The above example will add the volume called &#8220;3parDatastore01&#8221; (which we created in the previous example) to the existing volumeset called &#8220;testVVSet&#8221;.
 If you already have exported the volume set to a host or host set it is now available for the host(s) to use.